syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Localization.md

 A resource file is required to create a satellite assembly.
 It can be created by using the tool provided by Microsoft Visual Studio.NET namely [resource editor](https://msdn.microsoft.com/en-us/library/feh4ww6k.aspx), which provides a graphic interface to construct resource files containing bitmaps, icons, and strings.

 The resource file can also be created by using an empty text file (SR.txt).
-Then, enter the following command in the visual studio command prompt for creating resource file from the text file.
+Then, enter the following command in the Visual Studio command prompt for creating resource file from the text file.

 {% highlight text %}